JonmarCorpuz/SecondBrain/Cloud Computing - Service Models.md

 ## DaaS

-DaaS enables consumers to access virtual desktop environments over the Internet
+Desktop as a Service enables consumers to access virtual desktop environments over the Internet

 * Provides consumers with a Virtual Desktop Infrastructure (VDI), where all of its applications are hosted in the cloud and can consist of any type of application
 * DaaS CSPs manage all the maintenance and configurations as well as licensing and version updates

-## BPaaS

-BPaaS enables businesses to leverage external expertise and technology to streamline and optimize specific business processes without having to build and maintain those processes in-house

-* A specialized area that outsources many of a company's day-to-day operations to the cloud (Ex: *Inventory*, *Shipping*, *Supply chain*, *Finance*, *etc.*)
-* Similar to SaaS except it focuses specifically on applications that support a company's business operations
-* Enables small and medium-sized businesses to access sometimes very expensive applications from a BPaaS service provider that pools its resources and allows for economies of scale in providing these services